tuhh-ncps/FloraLab/README.md

 - Integration between the Python CLI (`FloraLab`) and Go utilities (`florago`)
 - SSH tunnel management for secure communication
 - Simple workflow commands: `init`, `run`, `stop`

+## Why use FloraLab

+Deploying Flower-AI on SLURM clusters introduces several real-world pain points.
+FloraLab was built to address them:

+- Environment consistency across nodes: Varying Python/OS environments on compute nodes break reproducibility.
+FloraLab automates packaging and environment setup so the same runtime is available across all nodes.
+- Binary and dependency distribution: Shipping Python packages and native binaries to compute nodes can be tedious.
+FloraLab handles copying or packaging `florago` and dependencies to the cluster automatically.
+- Orchestration across SLURM jobs: Launching a Flower server and multiple clients across SLURM jobs and keeping them coordinated is error-prone.
+FloraLab simplifies orchestration (submit, monitor, cancel) and keeps client/server lifecycle in sync.
+- Network connectivity & SSH tunnels: Exposing server endpoints from within SLURM nodes to the user machine requires SSH tunneling and port management.
+FloraLab automates tunnel setup and port forwarding so the Flower server is reachable locally.
+- Debugging & logging across nodes: Collecting logs and debugging distributed runs across many nodes is hard.
+FloraLab centralizes logs and exposes convenient debugging helpers for faster diagnosis.
+- Reproducibility and convenience: Small differences in launch flags, environment variables, or resource requests lead to subtle failures.
+FloraLab provides a consistent CLI workflow (`init`, `run`, `stop`) and configuration stored in `pyproject.toml` to make runs repeatable.

+These pain points are why FloraLab focuses on deployment automation, reproducibility, and developer ergonomics for federated learning on SLURM.

 ## Prerequisites